Hablamos Español Insurance Companies We Work With

 What we see most often

-Carriers want one price, but trucking insurance is built from your exposure: authority, radius, cargo, units, and above all driver and loss history.
-Knowing which parts you control is where the savings are.
+Operators usually want one price, but trucking insurance is assembled from your exposure: authority status, radius, cargo, number of units, and above all your driver and loss history.
+There is no single number that applies cleanly to every operation.

 A real example